jmalauss/MechaCar_Statistical_Analysis/README.md

 *The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.*

 Lot 3 does not meet the design specification of the variance of the suspension being less than or equal to 100 pounds per square inch.
 The variance for Lot 3 is about 170.
+Across all manufacturing lots, the variance is within compliance of the design specifications.

 ## T-Tests on Suspension Coils
 #### Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.